New Commissioners Appointed to Historic England

 Neil started working life as a banker at JP Morgan in New York before moving to film finance.
 He co-founded the pioneering publishing agency Forward, spending much of his career as an entrepreneur and non-executive director in the film, design, software and telecoms sectors.

 He is Chairman of The Landmark Trust, Chairman of Children and the Arts, and Vice-Chairman at Soho Theatre.

 Rosemarie MacQueen MBE

-Rosemarie has over 44 years’ experience of urban planning, conservation, heritage management and regeneration.
-She has provided expert evidence on conservation issues to parliamentary select committees and her voluntary roles include 20+ years of service on the Georgian Group Executive Committee and as London Chairman of the Institute of Historic Building Conservation.
+Rosemarie has over 44 years of experience in urban planning, conservation, heritage management and regeneration.
+She has provided expert evidence on conservation issues to parliamentary select committees.
+Her voluntary roles include 20+ years of service on the Georgian Group Executive Committee and as London Chairman of the Institute of Historic Building Conservation.

 Rosemarie was awarded the MBE for services to Heritage in the 2015 Queen's Birthday Honours list.

 Charles is an architectural historian and joint Series Editor of the renowned Pevsner Architectural Guides.